Andrei Gotsmanov

-Andrei Gotsmanov (born 6 May 1986) is a Belarusian footballer.
+Andrei Sergeevich Gotsmanov (born 6 May 1986) is a Belarusian footballer.

 Career

 College

 Gotsmanov grew up in Woodbury, Minnesota and played college soccer at Creighton University, with whom he earned the Missouri Valley Conference Player of the Year Award and was named MVC Tournament MVP.
 Moreover, Gotsmanov was also awarded a first-team selection on the 2008 NSCAA/adidas Men's Division I All-America Team, as well as a Hermann Trophy semi-finalist.

 Professional

 Gotsmanov was drafted in the second round (24th overall) of the 2009 MLS SuperDraft by New England Revolution, but opted to finish college before turning pro.

 After graduating Gotsmanov attempted to re-join Revolution, but was unsuccessful as the Revolution would have had to drop a player from their squad in order to sign him.
 As a result, Gotsmanov went on trial with Sweden's Mjällby AIF.
 Despite scoring twice in a friendly for Mjällby, he was not offered a contract.

 Upon his return from Sweden, Gotsmanov played with the Nebraska-based amateur team 402 FC which qualified for the 2009 Lamar Hunt U.S. Open Cup; he scored in the team's 3-2 first round loss to the Minnesota Thunder, but impressed the Thunder's coaches with his performance.
-He signed with the Thunder in July 2009, and made his debut for them on 11 July 2009, in a 3-0 win over Montreal Impact.
+He signed with the Thunder in July 2009, and made his debut for them on 11 July 2009, in a 3–0 win over Montreal Impact.
 On 17 February 2010 signed with new founded NSC Minnesota Stars of the USSF Division 2.
 He re-signed with the club, now playing in the North American Soccer League, on 22 March 2011.

 Gotsmanov was re-signed by Minnesota United FC (which was re-branded from the NSC Minnesota Stars following the teams purchase prior to the 2013 season by Bill Mcguire) on 13 August 2015.
-Gotsmanoav was released on April 12, 2016.
+Gotsmanoav was released on 12 April 2016.